oracle-livelabs/converged/obaas/check-processing/check-processing.md

 1. Create a binding for the Test Runner service

    Create a binding so the Test Runner service can access the Oracle Autonomous Database as the `account` user.
-Run this command to create the binding, and type in the passowrd for the `account` user when prompted (if you used the example password, this is `Welcome12345`):
+Run this command to create the binding, and type in the password for the `account` user when prompted.
+The password is `Welcome1234##`:

     ```shell
     oractl:> <copy>bind --app-name application --service-name checks --username account</copy>
     ```

     **Note for reviewers**: This wont work on 0.3.0 version of oractl and obaas-admin - Paulo is adding this new username param, will be in a new rev.

 1. Deploy the Test Runner service